shlomiassaf/tssert/README.md

 ### Where?
 **tssert** can be used by library developers who uses mixin's and / or complex type manipulation using generics, unions and intersections.

+The typescript team uses a similar tool to test their own compiler but instead of JSDoc annotation to describe output types they create a snapshot of the types as baseline and compare.

+TSLint also uses a similar approach but instead of JSDoc annotation they use special TS like file with markers where a TSLint error should occur.

 ### How
 **tssser** uses a declerative syntax in JSDoc format to assert an expected outcome from the TS Compiler.